Boler Mountain: Runs

 There are 16 runs at Boler Mountain.

 Programs

 In the winter months Boler Mountain hosts a variety of programs.
 The snow school at Boler Mountain offers both ski and snowboarding lessons that depend on the skill and age of the student.
-Boler also has a Track 3 program which currently has 250 volunteer instructors serving over 120 disabled skiers each season.
+Boler also has a Track 3 program which currently has 250 volunteer instructors serving over 120 skiers who experience disability each season.
 Boler is also the home of London Ski Club Racing, which offers programs for all ages.
 In the summer season Boler Mountain hosts a mountain bike camp for children between the ages of 7 and 13.
 Also, there are weekly bike racing events.